 - Simplify and automate business processes that require data to be collected from multiple different parties, in multiple different forms.

 - Save time and money by reducing the number of cross-departmental responsibilities & tasks.

 Thanks to Workflow, you can get processes rolling quickly without a need for extensive setup.

-- Workflow is currently only available on Enterprise Cloud plans and above.
+- Workflow is currently only available on Team Plans and above.

 - Passing data between forms is limited by the maximum size allowed for URLs and shouldn't be used for large text fields (over 2000 characters, all fields combined).

 - Workflows cannot currently be shared amongst users.

 - You must use the Workflow URL to access a workflow.
 The IDs associated with the individual Forms within the Workflow are only associated with the Forms, not the entire Workflow.